EpiModel/EpiModelHIV/README.md

 ```

 Documentation on using this software package is forthcoming, although limited function documentation is provided within the package and available with the `help(package = "EpiModelHIV")` command.

+## Warning

+This branch of EpiModelHIV is in ongoing development.
+In addition this branch currently relies upon private versions of R packages including ergm.ego.
+Use of this version of EpimodelHIV is not recomended and it is suggested that users work with the master branch.

 ## EpiModelHIV Software Development Team